HOW THE QUIZ WORKS:

 This webpage serves two purposes:

-- It provides a reference table for the PHP mathematical functions, with information extracted and condensed from w3schools.com and php.net.
+- It provides a reference table for the PHP array functions, with information extracted and condensed from w3schools.com and php.net.

-- It enables users to complete a quiz related to the PHP mathematical functions.
+- It enables users to complete a quiz related to the PHP array functions.

 Once the randomization of function descriptions, function syntaxes, and function return values has taken place, an ‘AUTO COMPLETE‘ button will appear above a button that facilitates a ‘RETURN TO VIEWPORT SELECTION‘.
 Clicking the ‘AUTO COMPLETE‘ button initiates a ‘self-completing quiz’ effect: the table cells will be correctly rearranged before your eyes in real-time.
 This ‘self-completion in real-time’ lasts approximately one-and-a-half minutes.
 You can rearrange the cells in any order that you like before clicking the ‘AUTO COMPLETE‘ button – the quiz will still ‘complete itself’.